-- Common failure #1: The cell is damaged.
+- Common live cell imaging failure example 1: The cell is damaged.

-- Common failure #2: The cell drifts out of focus.
+- Common live cell imaging failure example 2: The cell drifts out of focus.

-- Common failure #3: The cell leaves the field of view.
+- Common live cell imaging failure example 3: The cell leaves the field of view.

-- Obtaining 99 times the live cell imaging experiment efficiency
+- Significantly improve the live cell imaging experiment efficiency

 In the course of or after a live cell imaging experiment, you may find that the cells are immobile, dead, or otherwise damaged.
 There are several causes of these problems: